Passeriformes / Nectariniidae / Aethopyga

 Distribution & Habitat

-This resident breeder occupies tropical southern Asia from India through Nepal, Pakistan, Bangladesh, and Myanmar to Indonesia and Brunei.
-It inhabits both natural forest environments and cultivated areas including gardens and agricultural land.
-Unlike many migratory species, it remains in its territory year-round.
+Resident breeder in tropical southern Asia from India, through Nepal, Pakistan, Bangladesh, and Myanmar to Indonesia and Brunei.
+Occurs in forest and cultivated areas.

 Behavior & Ecology